 In short, YA is a unique genre with wide appeal.
 So, what do authors need to know when self-publishing YA?

 You might assume that YA is an easy sell through self-publishing.
 After all, younger readers embrace new technology, the internet, and social media, all of which have been central to the rise of self-publishing, and helped undercut the iron grip that a handful of major publishing houses once had on the industry.
 So you might be surprised to learn that YA is one of the most challenging genres for authors who go the conventional route of simply self-publishing an eBook on the digital marketplace.

 YA Print Books

 As it turns out, teenagers prefer print books.
-Surveys suggest that less than a quarter of teens own an e-reader device, and more than 60 percent prefer physical books anyway.
+Surveys suggest that less than 1/4 of teens own an e-reader device, and more than 60% prefer physical books anyway.
 Teens also rely on word-of-mouth and what they find on library shelves to find new books to read.
 Most YA sales in traditional publishing are print copies.
 In other words, just offering a digital book on Amazon isn’t likely to get you far in the YA world.

 While it’s true that eBooks have been central to self-publishing, today’s self-publishing authors have plenty of resources for offering a print version of their book.
 And when self-publishing YA, offering this print version is essential.

 Luckily, print-on-demand services now offer an option besides an expensive and risky print run; it will allow you to offer one individualy printed for each order.
 You can find these services on IngramSpark and Amazon, among others.
 You won’t need to weigh the risks, or shoulder the cost, of printing thousands of copies, and it’s never been easier to publish a print book.